Category Archives: GNOME

-Improved HTML5 canvas support Brent Fulgham has been merging Cairo graphics backend features from the Adobe Apollo/AIR branch of WebKit (#16558, #16577, #15382).
-The Adobe developers have been cooperative and their code is well-written — hopefully they’ll start merging their own work soon.
-This puts the graphics backend a couple of weeks ahead of schedule [...]
+Improved WebKit HTML5 canvas support Brent Fulgham has been merging Cairo graphics backend features from the Adobe Apollo/AIR branch of WebKit (#16558, #16577, #15382).
+The Adobe developers have been cooperative and their code is well-written — hopefully they’ll start merging…

 What do you get when you take WebKit/GTK+, add GStreamer and finish off with a sprinkling of code from Clutter?
-Pierre-Luc Beaudoin has been working on a GStreamer-based media backend for WebKit.
-Last week, we landed his work (#16145), which adds support for the WHATWG HTML5 video/audio specification allowing streaming media to be embedded in [...]
+I’ve been working together with Pierre-Luc Beaudoin on a GStreamer-based media backend for WebKit.
+Last week, we landed this work…

 WebKit/GTK+ API design